321BadgerCode/uniconverter/README.md

 <summary>📦 Dependencies</summary>

+When using Docker, the only dependency for this repository is Docker itself.

+- **Docker**: You can download Docker from [this Docker instruction](https://docs.docker.com/get-docker/).

+---

+Otherwise, the following dependencies are required:

+- **Python**: You can download Python from the [Python website](https://www.python.org/downloads/).
 - **FFMpeg**: The program requires FFmpeg to be installed on your system.
 You can download it from the [FFmpeg website](https://www.ffmpeg.org/download.html).
-- **Exiftool**: The program uses Exiftool for metadata extraction.
-You can download it from the [Exiftool website](https://exiftool.org/).
+- **ExifTool**: The program uses ExifTool for metadata extraction.
+You can download it from the [ExifTool website](https://exiftool.org/).
 - **Python Packages**: The program uses several Python packages.
 You can install them using pip:
 ```sh
 pip install -r requirements.txt
 ```

-or

-- **Docker**: You can download Docker from the [Docker website](https://www.docker.com/get-started).

 </details>

 > [!NOTE]
-> Not all packages are required for the program to run, but some packages are needed for specific conversions or features.
+> Not all Python packages are required for the program to run, but some packages are needed for specific file conversions or features.

 ## 📈 Usage

-To use the program, you can either run it in python or within a [Docker](https://www.docker.com/) container:
+To use the program, you can either run it with Python or within a [Docker](https://www.docker.com/) container:

 ### Using Python

-**Run the program**
+After installing the dependencies, the only command needed to run the program is:
 ```sh
 python ./app.py
 ```

+Then, just go to [http://localhost:5000](http://127.0.0.1:5000) to view the web interface.

 ### Using Docker